AlexGustafsson/wsic/README.md

 ##### Installing from prebuilt binaries

 Make sure you meet the following prerequisites:
-* `openssl 1.1.1` is installed (`apt install libssl1.1` on macOS `brew install openssl@1.1` on macOS)
+* `openssl 1.1.1` is installed (`apt install libssl1.1` on Ubuntu `brew install openssl@1.1` on macOS)

-You can download the latest build build [here](https://gitlab.axgn.se/wsic/wsic/builds/artifacts/development/download?job=build).
+You can download the latest build [here](https://gitlab.axgn.se/wsic/wsic/builds/artifacts/development/download?job=build).
 Note however that this is a development build and will only run on an amd64 architecture on Ubuntu.

 ##### Installing from source